Today, we are going to discuss about something very simple, but quite commonly confused two options of ALTER DATABASE.

 Many people think they are the same or are not sure of the difference between these two options.
-Before we continue our explaination, let us go through the explanation given by Book On Line.
+Before we continue our explanation, let us go through the explanation given by Book On Line.

 ROLLBACK AFTER integer [SECONDS] | ROLLBACK IMMEDIATE